ulrikstrid/ligo/gitlab-pages/docs/reference/current.md

 Get a contract from an address.

+When no contract is found or the contract doesn't match the type,
-If there is no contract found, `None` is returned.
+`None` is returned.

 <SyntaxTitle syntax="pascaligo">
 function get_entrypoint_opt : string -> address -> option(contract(parameter))